anisimovsergey/lumino-esp/README.md

 ## Architecture

-The application architecture is based on the message processing and it's  implemented using [Gluino](https://github.com/anisimovsergey/gluino) library.
+The application architecture is based on the message processing.
 This approach allows to compose the application from modules which don't directly depend on each other but rather sending messages and events using the message queue.
 The advantages of such architecture:
 1. Modules are completely decoupled and can evolve independently
 2. Asynchronous communication support and better responsiveness
 3. It is possible to add and remove modules during run time